istio/istio.io/content/en/blog/2019/multi-cluster-mesh-automation/index.md

 - Service Discovery across many clusters
 - Support Active-Active & HA/DR deployments.
 We also needed to support these critical resiliency patterns with services being deployed in globally unique namespaces across discrete clusters.

 We have over 160 Kubernetes clusters and we use a globally unique namespace name across all clusters.
 This meant the same service workload deployed in different regions would be run in namespaces with different names.
-This would mean that `foo.namespace.global` (routing strategy mentioned in [Multicluster version routing](../../2019/multicluster-version-routing) name would no longer work across clusters.
+This would mean that `foo.namespace.global` (routing strategy mentioned in [Multicluster version routing](../../2019/multicluster-version-routing)) name would no longer work across clusters.
 We needed a globally unique and discoverable service DNS that resolves service instances in multiple clusters, each instance running/addressable with its own unique Kubernetes FQDN.
-(Example: `foo.global` would resolve to both `foo.uswest2.svc.cluster.local` & `foo.useast2.svc.cluster.local` if foo is running in two Kubernetes clusters with unique namespaces)
+(Example: `foo.global` should resolve to both `foo.uswest2.svc.cluster.local` & `foo.useast2.svc.cluster.local` if foo is running in two Kubernetes clusters with different names)
 Also, in our case, services needed additional DNS names with different resolution and global routing properties.
-For example, `default.payments.global` would resolve locally first, and then route to a remote instance (using topology routing) while `default.payments-west.global` and `default.payments-east.global` would always resolve to the respective regions (such names were needed for testing).
+For example, `foo.global` should resolve locally first, and then route to a remote instance (using topology routing) while `foo-west.global` and `foo-east.global` should always resolve to the respective regions (such names are needed for testing).

 ## Contextual Configuration

 As we investigated how to solve the aforementioned issues, it became apparent that configuration needed to be contextual.
 In other words, each cluster would need to be delivered a configuration that was specifically tailored for its view of the world.

-Here is an example:
+Here is a realistic example:
 We have a payments service consumed by orders and reports.
 The payments service has a HA/DR deployment across `us-east` (cluster 3) and `us-west` (cluster 2).
 Payments service is deployed in namespaces with different names in each region.
 The orders service is deployed in a different cluster as payments in `us-west` (cluster 1).
 The reports service is deployed in the same cluster as payments in `us-west` (cluster 2).

 {{< image width="75%"